Local Culture

-The Zang minority group is the most predominant nationality in Tibet.
-Tibet is sparsely populated with 90% of its population living a nomadic life and most of the farmers inhabiting the valley of Brahmaputra River and its tributaries—the Niyang River and Nianchu River.
-Tibet is poor in products and most of its crops are wheat, peas and rapeseeds.
-The northern prairie covering most of the land of Tibet is home to the herdsmen and flocks of yaks and sheep.
-Along with their herds, the herdsmen bring tents with them and live in places where there are water and grasses.
-The other 10% of the population living in town mainly do business and undertake handicrafts manufacturing and most of them are workers and government officials.
+The Zang are the most prominent minority culture in Tibet.
+Tibet is sparsely populated with 90% of its population living a nomadic life and most of the farmers inhabit the valley of Brahmaputra River and its tributaries—the Niyang River and Nianchu River.
+Most of its crops consist of wheat, peas and rapeseeds.
+The northern prairie covering most of the land is home to the herdsmen and to flocks of yaks and sheep.
+The other 10% of the population live in town mainly to do business and manufacture handicrafts, most of them being workers and government officials.

 The Tibetan civilization is the very soul of the plateau.
 It’s the ocean of songs and dances, architectures, wall paintings as well as Thang-ga arts.
-In literature, hundreds of literary schools stand out brilliantly; in traditional medicine, the Tibetan medical arts shine with uniqueness.
+In literature, there are hundreds of literary schools; in traditional medicine, the Tibetan medicinal arts stand out with their uniqueness.

 Literature

-Classified by its content, the scholastic poem is subdivided into Taoist poem, gnomic poem and ordinary poem.
-Love songs are of paramount importance in Tibetan poems.
+Classified by its content, the scholastic poem is subdivided into three types: the Taoist poem, the gnomic poem and the ordinary poem.
+Love songs are of paramount importance.
 Amongst them, the most famous one is Madrigal, which was written by Cangyang Jiacuo, Dalai Ⅶ.

-In Tibetan culture, The Life of King Gesar is undoubtedly a shining peal that draws a great deal of attention.
-It’s a long heroic epic that represents the scene when nearly 40% of the land in the Tibetan area was divided by different leaders with ulterior motives after the Tubo Kingdom disintegrated.
+In Tibetan culture, The Life of King Gesar is renowned.
+It’s a long heroic epic that represents the time period when nearly 40% of the land in the Tibetan area was divided by different leaders after the Tubo Kingdom disintegrated.

 Tibetan Medicine

-The origin of the Tibetan medicine can be dated back to at least 2000 years ago.
-It’s said that at the beginning of the Christian era spread a saying, “A cure always comes with a poison.”
-The earliest study of medicine that gained its popularity is called “herbal medication”, which relies on letting blood, fire therapy, applying medicine to wounds and massage to cure all kinds of diseases.
-Besides, there were such simple and original ways as employing hot butter to stop bleeding and utilizing barley wine to heal wounds.
-Legend has it that Princess Wencheng introduced 404 medical recipes, 5 ways of diagnosis, 6 medical appliances and 4 medical monographs to Tibet when she got married to Sontzen Gampo (a Tibetan king).
-Later, Princess Jincheng established marital tie with another Tibetan king, bringing a number of medical practitioners and medical treatises to Tibet.
+The origin of the Tibetan medicine can be dated back at least 2000 years.
+At the beginning of the Christian era there was a saying, “A cure always comes with a poison.”
+The earliest study of medicine that gained popularity is called “herbal medication”, which relies on blood letting, fire therapy, applying medicine to wounds and various forms of massage to cure all kinds of diseases.
+Other methods included using cures such as hot butter and barley wine to heal wounds.
+Legend has it that Princess Wencheng introduced 404 medical recipes, 5 diagnostic methods, 6 medical appliances and 4 medical monographs to Tibet when she married Sontzen Gampo (a Tibetan king).
+Later, Princess Jincheng established marital ties with another Tibetan king, bringing a number of medical practitioners and treatises to Tibet.
 The medical treatises were even translated into Tibetan, which played a decisive role in the development of Tibetan medicine.
-More Introduction about Tibetan Medicine

 Tibetan Buddhism

-In 7 AD, Tibetan Buddhism was introduced from India to Tibet in the Tang Dynasty.
-Over a long period of time, it has evolved into the present Tibetan Buddhism that retains the original Buddhist doctrines while has striking Tibetan features.
-In other word, it’s a localized Lamaism.
+In 7 AD, Tibetan Buddhism was introduced from India to Tibet during the Tang Dynasty.
+Over time it has evolved into present day Tibetan Buddhism that combines the original Buddhist doctrines with striking Tibetan features.
+In other words, it’s a localized Lamaism.
 It was not until the 1950s that the theocratic rule of the Lama authority came to an end.

 The Ocean of Songs and Dances

 Tibet has been long crowned as “the ocean of songs and dances”.
-On traditional holidays, you can see people, man and woman, young and old, dance enthusiastically wherever you go.
-In the countryside, at the coming of autumn, the season of threshing and harvest, farmers sing and dance in circle while working in the field.
-In the pasture, wonderful campfire parties are frequently held through out the night.
-In town, people go on a trip to the rivers in the noble gardens with their families, drinking buttered tea and barley wine while performing the local dances from morning till night.
-They return home after thoroughly enjoying themselves.
+During traditional holidays, you can see people, men and women, young and old, dancing enthusiastically wherever they go.
+In the countryside, with the arrival of autumn, the season of threshing and harvest, farmers sing and dance in a circle while working in the field.
+In the pasture, wonderful campfire parties are held through out the night.
+In town, people visit the rivers in the noble gardens with their families, drinking buttered tea and barley wine while performing local dances from morning till night.

-Tibetan songs and dances are just like twin brothers in that they are inseparable and complementary to each other.
+Tibetan songs and dances are just like twin brothers in that they are both inseparable and complementary to each other.
 However, singing and dancing are conceptionally different.
 There are rigid distinctions between them: “Lu” and “Harmonic” generally refer to singing; “Zhuo” and “Xiazhuo” have the meaning of dancing.
 There’re plenty of dances that are quite popular amongst the people.
 The most widely known and well accepted dances are “Guoxie”, “Reba”, “Duixie”, “Lexie” and so forth.
 And all of them are group dances.
-Duixie, also called “Tibetan tap dancing”, prevails all around Tibet.
+Duixie, also called “Tibetan tap dancing”, is prevalent throughout Tibet.

 The Art of Architecture

-Tibetan people have created a myriad of spectacular buildings.
-Being cities and towns, Zongshan City, palaces, pagodas, noble gardens or manors, mansions of princes, mansions of the nobilities, ordinary houses, bridges, they all differ in style.
-All of them are the crystallization of wisdom of the Tibetan people and stand out as the national treasures in terms of the art architecture.
-Tibetan architecture art is well accomplished and it’s high in designing techniques.
-It employs the composing law of unity, balance, comparison, rhythm, harmony, proportional rate and measurement to achieve stereoscopic effects of beauty.
-Over the whole process of development, Tibetan architecture actively draws on the merits and advanced experience from other nations.
-Up to now, many of the ancient buildings remain the evident architectural style of other nations.
+Tibetan people have built a myriad of spectacular buildings.
+Whether cities and towns, Zongshan City, palaces, pagodas, noble gardens or manors, mansions of princes, mansions of the nobilities, ordinary houses, bridges, they all differ in style.
+All of them are the epitome of the Tibetan people and stand out as national treasures.
+It relies on concepts such as unity, balance, comparison, rhythm, harmony, proportion and so on to achieve amazingly beautiful effects.
+Tibetan architecture actively draws on the merits and advanced techniques of other nations.
+Even now, many of the ancient buildings remain.

-In Tibetan palaces, pagodas, temples, mansions of the nobilities, manors, there is the tradition of paining on wall and putting up Thang-ga pictures.
-Many renowned ancient buildings are far from being simple; they are the museums of the art of painting.
-Thang-ga is a traditional art of painting that came into being after the rise of wall painting.
-It embodies colorful ribbons into scroll paintings, presenting striking ethnic characteristics, a strong religious flavor and unique style of art.
-The topics of Thang-ga come from the Tibetan history and customs.
-There are historic paintings and custom paintings.
-Thang-ga paintings that reflect such sciences as astrology and Tibetan medicine can also be found.
+In Tibetan palaces, pagodas, temples, mansions of the nobilities, and manors, there is a tradition of painting on the walls and putting up Thang-ga pictures.
+Many renowned ancient buildings are museums, perfect specimens of the art of painting.
+Thang-ga is a traditional art that came into being after the popularity of wall painting.
+It incorporates colorful ribbons into scroll paintings, presenting striking ethnic characteristics, a strong religious flavor and unique style of art.
+The topics of Thang-ga come from Tibetan history and customs.
+There are both historical paintings and custom paintings.
+Thang-ga paintings that reflect such scientific subjects as astrology and Tibetan medicine can also be found.